Learning and the Curriculum at Hotwells

 Using Bristol as a Resource:Learning Beyond the Classroom

 Our children in Key Stage 2 go on residential camps every year, which give them experiences beyond those we can provide in school.
-Our pupils also enjoy regular Forest School sessions as well as a range of extra-curricular opportunities, such as sailing and tri-golf!
+Our pupils also enjoy regular Forest School sessions as well as a range of extra-curricular opportunities, such as sailing and cricket!
 We regularly invite visitors into school for the children to meet and learn from.
 For example, local artists have led workshops for our children.
 We know that these experiences interest and inspire our learners.

 Learning to Learn: ELLI